webgpu/webgpufundamentals/webgpu/lessons/webgpu-utils.md

     device.queue.writeBuffer(uniformBuffer, 0, uni.arrayBuffer);
 ```

-You can imaging the `set` function, at least for the use-case shown above, is
+You can imagine the `set` function, at least for the use-case shown above, is
 pretty straight forward.

 This would work